PHIL 117: Confucius, Buddha, and Socrates

 PHIL 257: Environmental Ethics

 Valuing nature raises significant philosophical and ethical issues.
 This course considers the nature of animal life, the character and control of pollution, the conflict between preservationism and conservationism, corporate and governmental responsibility for the eco-crisis, the use of economic categories to assess wilderness areas and endangered species, the conflict between eco-holism and individualism, and the philosophy of wilderness management.
 Offered annually.
-Also counts toward environmental studies major (all emphases) and environmental studies and business and management studies concentrations.

 PHIL 258: Ethics, Economics, and the Marketplace

 Markets are guided not only by economic goals but also by moral values of freedom, fairness, justice, and ideals of the good life itself.
 Through readings in economics and philosophy, this course explores the relationship between moral and economic values in the marketplace from the ancient world up to the present.
 Characteristic topics include the status of wealth in a virtuous life, fair trade, economic freedom, pricelessness, and the tension between public and private values.
 Offered annually.
-Also counts toward business and management studies concentration.

 PHIL 266: Kierkegaard in Copenhagen (study abroad)